The Lakeland Route

 “Serving today, shaping tomorrow”

 Operation consists of a dispatcher recording on a train sheet various passenger and thru freight scheduled trains and extras moving on the mainline.
 Communication of train movements is done by phone.
-Trains are made up using a realistic industry demand based system in east end Minneapolis or west end McGregor yards with cars picked up from interchanges or local switched industries via car card system.
+Trains are made up using a realistic industry demand based system in east end Minneapolis or west end Northfield yards with cars picked up from interchanges or local switched industries via car card system.
 In addition to east and west end yards: a division point job at the mid-point of the railroad where interchange is pulled, local industries are switched and helps dispatcher setup meets on the mainline and passing siding.
 A MILW job on the west end of the railroad transfers and picks up cars at the west end M&N yard, switches local industries and moves a coal train over the M&N mainline to power plant on east end.